Eschatologue/CM_wiki/docs/spells/1st-level.md

 If the warded creature makes an attack, casts a spell that affects an enemy, or deals damage to another creature, this spell ends.

 ### Searing Smite

 *1st-level Evocation*

-**Casting Time:** :rsc-bonus-action: **Bonus Action**
+**Casting Time:** :rsc-bonus-action: **Bonus Action**, which you take immediately after hitting a target with a Melee weapon or an Unarmed Strike
 **Range:** Self
 **Components:** V
 **Duration:** Concentration, up to 1 minute

-The next time you hit a creature with a melee weapon attack during the spell's duration, your weapon flares with white-hot intensity, and the attack deals an extra 1d6 fire damage to the target and causes the target to ignite in flames.
-At the start of each of its turns until the spell ends, the target must make a Constitution :d20-save: **Saving Throw**.
-On a failed save, it takes 1d6 fire damage.
+As you hit the target, it takes an extra 1d6 Fire damage from the attack.
+At the start of each of its turns until the spell ends, the target takes 1d6 Fire damage and then makes a Constitution saving throw.
+On a failed save, the spell continues.
 On a successful save, the spell ends.
-If the target or a creature within 5 feet of it uses an :rsc-action: **Action** to put out the flames, or if some other effect douses the flames (such as the target being submerged in water), the spell ends.

 ***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the initial extra damage dealt by the attack increases by 1d6 for each slot level above 1st.

 ### Shield

 *1st-level Abjuration*

 **Casting Time:** :rsc-reaction: **Reaction**, which you take when you are hit by an attack or targeted by the [Magic Missile](#magic-missile) spell